Horace King, Baron Maybray-King: After the Commons

-After leaving the Commons, he entered the House of Lords and was created a life peer as Baron Maybray-King of the City of Southampton on 2 March 1971, and went on to serve as a Deputy Speaker.
-He took the "Maybray" from his own middle name which was his mother Margaret's maiden name.
-He was awarded an Honorary Degree (Doctor of Laws) by the University of Bath in 1969.
-In 1977 he celebrated the opening of the Itchen Bridge by being driven across it in a horse-dawn Landau.
+After leaving the Commons, he was created a life peer as Baron Maybray-King, of the City of Southampton, on 2 March 1971, having legally changed his surname to Maybray-King on 4 February.
+He took Maybray from his own middle name, which was his mother Margaret's maiden name.
+Maybray-King served as a deputy speaker in the House of Lords.
+He was awarded an honorary degree (Doctor of Laws) by the University of Bath in 1969.
+In 1977 he celebrated the opening of the Itchen Bridge by being driven across it in a horse-dawn landau.

-He is commemorated by his name having been given to an arched passageway leading to the site of the former primary school, off the High Street in the village of Norton-on-Tees County Durham, in which he lived as a child and in the naming of the A3024 Maybray King Way in Southampton.
+He is commemorated by his name having been given to an arched passageway leading to the site of the former primary school, off the High Street in the village of Norton-on-Tees, County Durham, in which he lived as a child and in the naming of the A3024 Maybray King Way in Southampton.

 He was an active fraternalist with the Loyal Order of Moose in Great Britain.
-He was created an honorary Grand Governor in 1972 and served as Grand Governor in 1976-1977.
+He was created an honorary Grand Governor in 1972 and served as Grand Governor from 1976 to 1977.